django-helpdesk/django-helpdesk/CONTRIBUTING.rst

   major new features should go here
 * current and past major releases are found in their own branches:

+  * `0.3` is the branch for the 0.3 release and any bugfix releases
   * `0.2.x` is the branch for the 0.2 release and any bugfix releases
   * `0.1` is the branch for the legacy code; it is no longer supported